raphaelmue/dashup/docs/architectures/testing/test_plan.md

 ## 1.2 Scope

-Within the **dashup** project we use unit and integration testing.
-Unit tests have to purpose to test single logical units primarily within the backend, since there is the main logic placed.
-Integration tests help us to test and end-to-end scenario.
-Furthermore they test the 2 other layers: views and controllers.
+Within the dashup project we use unit, smoke and UI testing.
+Unit tests have the purpose to test single logical units primarily within the backend, since there is the main logic placed.
+Smoke tests aim to guarantee that the most important features of dashup are working on an end-to-end scenario, whereas UI test checks for UI related functionality.
+Some of these tests correlate with each other and form integration tests, that help us to test end-to-end scenarios.
+Furthermore they test 2 other layers: views and controllers.

 This means that we are only testing for functionality (logic), usability, and reliability.
 Since our tests run on a CI server that measures time, we are able to easily check if we have a performance flaw.